SALT Website Homepage Header Image.png

 We believe that Jesus can remain center stage in our lives as we utilize our artistic gifts.

-Music by Charles Strouse & Lyrics by Martin Charnin
+Music by Chris Miller & Lyrics by Nathan Tysen

 ARSENIC & OLD LACE